ampize/docs/content/docs/guides/dam.md

 <amp-img class="col-12 md-col-3" src="/static/img/image-library/inline-image-library.png"  width="361"  height="408" layout="responsive"  alt="inline image library"></amp-img>

+### Rich Text Editor

+<amp-img class="col-12 md-col-6" src="/static/img/image-library/image-rte.png"  width="606"  height="71"  layout="responsive" alt="image from the rich text editor"></amp-img>

-Launching the library from the menu makes it appear in a page, while launching it from a field makes it appear in a modal.
+Launching the library from the menu makes it appear in a page, while launching it from a field or from the Rich Text Editor makes it appear in a modal.

 ## Using the library